top of page

 In the introduction to V. S. Vernon Jones’ 1912 translation of Aesop’s Fables, G. K. Chesterton provides a brief overview of Aesop’s life whilst maintaining the hypothetical nature of his historicity.[21]
 Aesop is believed to have been a slave from Phrygia living around the sixth century B.C.E., who possessed ‘deformity of feature’[22] and was pushed off of a cliff to his death at Delphi.[23]
 Chesterton additionally speculates whether Aesop was murdered due to his alleged unattractiveness or due to his pointedly ‘correct’ moral critiques of hierarchical Greek society.[24]
 Significantly, the fable genre has been associated with ‘unequal power’ relationships,[25] with the perspectives of the oppressed,[26] and with their moral criticisms of those in power,[27] and were portrayed by Phaedrus as functioning as ‘a form of servile protest.’[28]
 Relatedly, John E. Keller and L. Clark Keating describe the Aesopic fable as being ‘organized on the model of the lives and customs of men[29] (italics added), and their uncritical usage of the pseudo-generic male pronoun,[30] explicitly, if perhaps inadvertently, contextualizes the Aesopic fable within the male-dominated, hierarchical Greek civilization in which it originated.[31]

 Importantly, the perspective of the oppressed is inextricably linked to a legacy of violence at the hands of oppressors, and it has been demonstrated that the trauma of such violence shapes their resultant worldview, functioning to preserve the cycle of oppression by conditioning the fearfully resigned oppressed to self-perpetuate it,[32] ultimately calling into question just whose perspective is operative in actuality and casting doubt on the dubious nature of the morality contained within these teachings.
-For example, whilst seemingly lacking insight into the monolithic homogeneity of patriarchal oppression,[33] Chesterton concludes his introduction with the unironic statement: ‘there is only one moral to the fable; because there is only one moral to everything,’[34] and Kenneth S. Rothwell further serves to explicate this point:
+For example, whilst seemingly lacking insight into the monolithic ubiquity of patriarchal oppression,[33] Chesterton concludes his introduction with the unironic statement: ‘there is only one moral to the fable; because there is only one moral to everything,’[34] and Kenneth S. Rothwell further serves to explicate this point:

 The moral seems to be that the weak must resign themselves to overwhelming power…Fables such as these, then, reflect the pragmatic world view of the peasant or slave who has been taught by bitter experience to accept his role in life.
 It is a lesson the powerful would like the weak to learn.[35] (italics added)

 In addition to his uncritical usage of the reductive labels ‘the weak’ and ‘the powerful,’ which arguably insinuate some form of role predestination, Rothwell continues his obfuscating use of language through syntactic exploitation,[36] by misnaming the non-human abstraction ‘bitter experience’ as the agent of oppression, by minimizing the traumatized condition of slaves into a ‘pragmatic world view,’ by valorising violent oppressors as ‘powerful,’ and by inappropriately using passive voice when referring directly to the oppressors.[37]
 Through these deceptive linguistic tactics commonly employed within PUD,[38] it can be argued that Rothwell linguistically reinforces attitudinal complicity within his readers, misdirects focus more closely onto the victim, fails to name the oppressor as responsible for the victim’s traumatized worldview, and consequently perpetuates the long-standing patriarchal justifications that the victims of systemic oppression are personally responsible for their resultant conditions.[39]
-Appropriately contextualizing Chesterton’s closing observations that ‘there is only one moral to everything’[40] within patriarchy, and noting the common patterns of unconscious linguistic and attitudinal bias embedded within androcentric writings,[41] this essay will analyse Aesop’s ‘The Moon and Her Mother’ within the specific context of modern, Western patriarchal culture, to determine if patriarchal history does intrinsically repeat itself.
+Appropriately contextualizing Chesterton’s closing observations that ‘there is only one moral to everything’ within patriarchy [40], and noting the common patterns of unconscious linguistic and attitudinal bias embedded within androcentric writings,[41] this essay will analyse Aesop’s ‘The Moon and Her Mother’ within the specific context of modern, Western patriarchal culture, to determine if patriarchal history does intrinsically repeat itself.

 Aesop’s ‘The Moon and Her Mother’ as a Contemporary Children’s Reappropriation